 As the wound heals, you must take care not to dislodge the blood clot or injure the healing gums and eat a soft diet for the first few days after the procedure.
 Brush your teeth with a soft-bristled toothbrush, avoiding the extraction site.

 The expected recovery time for wisdom tooth extraction is three to four days, although it can be extended to more than a week.
 Recovery time depends greatly on the severity of the impacted wisdom teeth and how they were erupting.

 Nonsteroidal anti-inflammatory drugs are a safe way to relieve wisdom tooth pain and also help reduce inflammation.

-If you are suffering from wisdom tooth pain or suspect wisdom tooth pain, don’t hesitate to visit us at Channel Island Family Dental.
+If you are suffering from wisdom tooth pain or suspect wisdom tooth pain, don’t hesitate to visit us at Channel Islands Family Dental.

-At Channel Island Family Dental, we look forward to your visit and will make a timely diagnosis.
-In addition, our dentists in Oxnard, Santa Paula, Ventura, and Port Hueneme will be able to guide you to the best treatment to take care of your health
+At Channel Islands Family Dental, we look forward to your visit and will make a timely diagnosis.
+In addition, our dentists in Oxnard, Santa Paula, Ventura, New Bury Park and Port Hueneme will be able to guide you to the best treatment to take care of your health